Julie O'Connor

 Hitting a Brick Wall - Banking Secrecy, Legal Privilege and a Conspiracy to Defraud

-The above, and later option deeds were provided by the CFO of EMAS Offshore to the Directors of Strategic Marine.
-The MD EZRA Holdings, The EMAS Group Legal Counsel and other EMAS staff were copied in on the emails.
-I think any reasonable person would think that Allen & Gledhill was the law firm acting on behalf of the EMAS Group of companies.
+The following option deed was provided by the CFO of EMAS Offshore to the Directors of Strategic Marine, with the Managing Director of EZRA Holdings, EMAS Group Legal Counsel, and other EMAS staff copied in on the emails.
+Under these circumstances, it seems reasonable to conclude that Allen & Gledhill was the law firm acting on behalf of the EMAS Group of companies.

-On the 17th August 2012, a meeting took place with the MD EZRA Holdings and the Strategic Marine Directors to discuss the agenda items below in relation to the acquisition of Strategic Marine by Triyards when it listed on the SGX.
-Triyards was a member of the EMAS Group.
+On the 17th August 2012, a meeting took place with the MD EZRA Holdings and the Strategic Marine Directors to discuss the agenda items below in relation to the acquisition of Strategic Marine by EZRA Holdings subsidiary Triyards when it listed on the SGX.

 But less than two-week before Triyards listed on the SGX, the party given the irrevocable option to purchase Strategic Marine was not shown to be Triyards, but the CEO of SGX listed KTL Global Tan Kheng Yeow, also known as Wilson Tan.